nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### How to use this User Guide

-This guide aims to quickly gets you started to use and navigate FriendlyLink.
+This guide aims to quickly get you started in using and navigating FriendlyLink.

 We suggest reading this guide in sequential order (or at least the [Terminology](#terminology) section) to familiarise yourself with the keywords used in this guide in the glossary and differently styled text which have special meanings.